 Several types of counseling can be useful in treating eating disorders.

-- Reference Interpersonal therapy Opens New Window.
-This type of therapy can help you examine any connection between your relationships and your symptoms of binge eating.
+- Interpersonal therapy .
+This type of therapy can help you examine any connection between your relationships, your emotional reactions to those relationships, and your symptoms of binge eating.

-- Dialectical behavior therapy Opens New Window.
+- Dialectical behavior therapy .
 This approach focuses on helping you manage emotions.
-By coping better with life's challenges and your emotions, the binging behaviors may decrease.
-This type of therapy helps reduce binging that is related to stress.
+By coping better with life's challenges and your emotions, binge eating behaviors may decrease.
+This type of therapy helps reduce binge eating that is related to stress.

-Reference Topiramate (Topamax), which is a medicine used to treat seizures and chronic pain, is sometimes used to reduce the urge to binge.
+- Topiramate (Topamax), a medicine used to treat seizures or chronic pain.

 What to think about